denisidoro/enzyme/README.md

 Please note I haven't written this code in its entirety.
 Some code from the [AHK Forums] [ahkforum] has been used.

+If you think I have used your code and you disagree with that, please inform me so that I can remove it from the source as soon as possible.

 Check out the [about window] [about] for more information.

 Download